-For more information or clarification on RAP, please contact Cathy Jones, Attendance Specialist, at (618) 283-9311.
+For more information or clarification on RAP, please contact one of our 3 RAP specialists:

 Details on the RAP referral process as well as forms and sample letters are available from the Regular Attendance Program section of the YES:Schools Division web site.